Luigi Canotto: Club career

 He made his professional debut in the Lega Pro for Südtirol on 11 October 2014 in a game against Renate.

 On 28 August 2020 he became a new Chievo player.

 On 4 August 2021, he signed a three-year contract with Frosinone.

 On 25 July 2022, Canotto moved to Reggina on loan with a conditional obligation to buy.

+Upon his return from Reggina, Canotto made his Serie A debut for Frosinone on 19 August 2023 against Napoli.

+On 1 September 2023, Canotto was loaned by Cosenza, with an option to buy.